Norman Nicholson Society

 Here you will find interviews with people who knew Nicholson personally, as well as recordings of the poet's own voice.

-To view the log of each track, click on the 'fullscreen' icon, bottom right of the Scribd template.
 Please respect the copyright of the creators of the different tracks.
-Enquiries should be directed to normannicholsonsociety@gmail.com
+Enquiries should be directed to [email protected] |

 Doreen Cornthwaite